MileHacker Logo

 Moso Island & Fanafo Tree Details

-• Moso Island: Take a boat trip for a chance to spot dugongs in the wild, or simply enjoy the peaceful beaches and snorkeling.
+• Moso Island: Take a boat trip for a chance to spot dugongs in their natural habitat, or simply enjoy the peaceful beaches and snorkeling.
 It an unique wildlife encounter and a more secluded island experience.

 • The Big Fanafo Tree: These massive trees, with their sprawling root systems, cultural significance and ancient grandeur.

-• Seek out one of these environmental giants for a quiet moment of reflection and striking photography.
-It a connection to the island's the natural inheritance and a powerful visual experience away from the main tourist trail.
+• Seek out one of these natural giants for a quiet moment of reflection and striking photography.
+It a connection to the island's natural heritage and a powerful visual experience away from the main tourist trail.
 Ask drivers from the region or guides for locations.

 Hidden Gem Insights